 In short, this more detailed approach using your genetics and various cancer cells genetic factors makes all the difference.
 Yet, this approach is not yet the standard provided by most institutions and is more often than not completely ignored.
 With the advent of the Affordable Healthcare Act, cost reduction will continue being the main goal in cancer treatment and it's only about to get much worse for patients.
 Let's break it down.

-As medical technology expands in all directions, it’s becoming vital to utilize genetics and molecular targeting and identify the best form of treatments for each patient as part of the diagnosis.
+As medical technology expands in all directions, it's becoming vital to utilize genetics and molecular targeting and identify the best form of treatments for each patient as part of the diagnosis.
 In addition, the use of epigenetics helps unravel the pedigree of the tumor or tumor causes and growth factors involved, including resistances.
-Now that we know location really does not matter as much as the type of cancer itself, the genetics within the cancer cells, the patient’s genetics and the environmental factors that alter genetics and bring about cancer.
-However, the old method is still practiced by most.
-The more established and bigger the cancer center, the more the politics are involved in providing old treatment for patients.
+We now know that location really does not matter as much as the type of cancer itself, the genetics within the cancer cells, the patient's genetics and the environmental factors that alter genetics and bring about cancer.
+However, the old method is still practiced by most established and bigger cancer centers.

 Genetically Targeted Fractionated Chemotherapy, an advanced form of treatment, works by going after the cancer directly, in doses that are specifically designed for the cancer type via molecular targeting, significantly reducing the side effects while aiming to better target the cancer cells.

 For truly effective treatment, there need to be multiple mechanisms of attack, not just one or two.
 Depending on the situation, many natural medicines can biochemically encourage healing within the patient to really get momentum.
-This isn’t saying to chew some ginseng root and go home – no, all these treatments are peer-reviewed and rely heavily on scientific data, biochemical pathways paired with the patient’s genetic cancer information, genetic makeup and epigenetic environmental causatives that produce cancers in patients.
-In fact, this micro-dosing uses molecular targeting to help penetrate cancer cells and better target them.
+This isn't saying to chew some ginseng root and go home – no, all these treatments are peer-reviewed and rely heavily on scientific data, biochemical pathways paired with the patient's genetic cancer information, genetic makeup and epigenetic environmental causatives that produce cancers in patients.
+By using micro-dosing and molecular targeting, GTFC can help penetrate cancer cells and incorporates better targeting.